Skip to main content

 Think you know databases?
 Confluence’s new database feature has new ways to keep up-to-date with your team, customers, and projects.

 But that can now be a thing of the past.
-Confluence databases offer a better way of storing and working with information, allowing teams to streamline their work processes, and enhancing collaboration.
+Confluence databases offer a better way of storing, tracking, and working with information, helping your team streamline processes and improve collaboration.

 What is a Confluence database?

-A Confluence database is somewhere to digitally organise structured information.
-You might use a database to track projects, store customer information, or plan content, for example.
+A Confluence database is a structured table that lives inside your Confluence pages.
+You can use a database to track projects, store customer information, or plan content, for example - all without leaving your workspace.

 A Confluence database with different columns listing customer details